-Question Response 1.
-Name of policy/funding activity/ event being assessed 2.
-Summary of aims and objectives of the policy/funding activity/event 3.
-What involvement and consultation has been done in relation to this policy? (e.g. with relevant groups stakeholders) 4.
-Who is affected by the policy/ funding activity/event?
-5. What are the arrangements for monitoring and reviewing the actual impact of the policy/funding/ activity/event?
+Question Response Name of policy/funding activity/event being assessed Summary of aims and objectives of the policy/funding activity/event What involvement and consultation has been done in relation to this policy? (e.g. with relevant groups stakeholders) 4.
+Who is affected by the policy/funding activity/event?
+5. What are the arrangements for monitoring and reviewing the actual impact of the policy/funding/activity/ event?

 Protected Characteristic Is there a potential for positive or negative impact?
 Please explain and give examples of any evidence/data used Action to address negative impact (e.g. adjustment to the policy)

-Sex
+Disability

+Gender reassignment

+Marriage or civil partnership

+Pregnancy and maternity

 Race

-Disability
+Religion or belief

 Sexual orientation

+Sex (gender)

 Age

-Pregnancy and maternity

-Gender reassignment

-Marriage or civil partnership

-Religion or belief/ non-Religion or Belief